--Approved in principle the change program which this year has seen 1,500 Saint Mary's students enrolled in nearly 2,300 Notre Dame classes and 1,600 Notre Dame students in 2,368 St. Mary's classes. -Set guidelines for faculty recruitment which call for consultation between "departments of either institution basically concerned with undergraduate instruction" before making appointments. -Cited the combined Notre Dame-St. Mary's Speech and Drama department as the model for merged departments, with one institution having primary jurisdiction and overall control of faculty and budgets. -Said standards of faculty competence and salaries for both institutions would be "comparable," while emphasizing that the St. Mary's faculty "is primarily committed to undergraduate education." -Urged departments to cooperate closely in planning course offerings with the aim of economizing in the use of staff and eliminating unnecessary small classes at both schools. -Made available to St. Mary's the services of graduate student teaching assistants from Notre -Continued the appointment of the Rev. Charles E. Sheedy, C.S.C., of Notre Dame as chairman of the inter-institutional coordinating committee and named a St. Mary's member of the committee, Sister M. Alma Peter, C.S.C., to be vice chair- Back By Popular Demand!!
+-Approved in principle the resources, including the exchange program which this year has seen 1,500 Saint Mary's students enrolled in nearly 2,300 Notre Dame classes and 1,600 Notre Dame students in 2,368 St. Mary's classes. -Set guidelines for faculty recruitment which call for consultation between "departments of either institution basically concerned with undergraduate instruction" before making appointments. -Cited the combined Notre Dame-St. Mary's Speech and Drama department as the model for merged departments, with one institution having primary jurisdiction and overall control of faculty and budgets.
+Said standards of faculty competence and salaries for both institutions would be "comparable," while emphasizing that the St. Mary's faculty "is primarily committed to undergraduate education." erate closely in planning course offerings with the aim of economizing in the use of staff and eliminating unnecessary small classes at both schools.
+Made available to St. Mary's the services of graduate student teaching assistants from Notre Dame.

-FIRST FRIDAY Movin' and Groovin with their Greatest Songs . . .
-Newest Tunes.

-TONIGHT - AMERICA -8:30 P.M.

-Do you put a higher price on an Olds than we do?
+Continued the appointment of the Rev. Charles E. Sheedy, C.S.C., of Notre Dame as chairman of the inter-institutional coordinating committee and named a St. Mary's member of the committee, Sister M. Alma Peter, C.S.C., to be vice chairman.
+Back By Popular Demand!!

+Sorin rejects statement Following the lead of Lyons Hall, Sorin has voted to reject the recent statement of the Board of Trustees on Hall Life, and instituted twenty-four hour parietal hours, ie. women will be allowed in the hall at any time.
+This was decided in a meeting of the Hall Council on Tuesday night, April 21.
+The Observer was notified of this change by Mike Cotter, President of Sorin Hall.
+The twenty-four hour parietals hours instituted by Sorin and Lyons Halls are in clear violation of the minimum guidelines suggested by the Trustees.
+Unlike Lyons, Sorin College has not issued any formal statement on the issue.
 Our own surveys indicate that quite a few people think an Olds costs a lot more than it really does.
 Result?
 Many people buy an ordinary car and end up with a lot less car and value for their money.
 It's so unnecessary, too, because Oldsmobile has many models that are priced right down with so-called low-priced cars.
 See your Olds dealer.
 He'll prove that you're closer to Olds than you think.

-Cutlass S: The sporty Olds-one of nine Olds models priced under \$2995\right down with a lot of low-priced names.
-But Cutlass really widens the value gap with standard features like these: Regular-gas Rocket V-8 ☐ Nylon-blend loop-pile carpeting ☐ Foam-padded seats □ Deluxe steering wheel □ Biasbelted tires ☐ Door side-guard beams ☐ Recessed windshield wipers
+Cutlass S: The sporty Olds-one of nine Olds models priced under \$2995right down with a lot of low-priced names.
+But Cutlass really widens the value gap with standard features like these: Regular-gas Rocket V-8 D Nylon-blend loop-pile carpeting D Foam-padded seats Deluxe steering wheel Biasbelted tires Door side-guard beams Recessed windshield wipers D Hidden radio antenna

->

-Hidden radio antenna

-Manufacturer's suggested refail price includes federal excise tax and suggested dealer new-car preparation charge.
+Manulacturer's suggested retail price includes federal excise tax and suggested dealer new-car preparation charge.
 Destination charge, state and local taxes, and optional equipment are additional